Fatboychummy-CC/SimplifyUI/Objects/UI/Collection/README.md

 This file explains the specifications of all [`Collection`](#Collection) objects and sub-objects.

 # Introduction
-[`Collection`](#Collection) objects are objects which describe different aspects of a UI object, from how the corners look to how each side looks, and what the body of the object looks like.
+[`Collection`](#Collection) objects are objects add on to a simple UI object with different "descriptions", from how the corners look to how each side looks, and what the body of the object looks like.

 ## The Collection
 A [`Collection`](#Collection) is a combination of any number of [`Background`](#Background)s, [`Corner`](#Corner)s, [`Edge`](#Edge)s, and up to one [`Animation`](#Animation) (per attachment).